gradiva/odin-fullstack-javascript/01-Web_Development_101/03-JavaScript_Basics/etch-a-sketch/README.md

 ## Notes

-Use of Grid.
+I use CSS Grid Layout in this project.

 ## View in browser

-To view in browser click [here]
+To view in browser click [here](https://limitless-crag-49299.herokuapp.com/).